cnupy/lido-csm-ssv-dvt-guide/README.md

 ## Deploy the keys to Lido CSM

-One of the cluster members opens the Lido CSM widget using this address https://csm.testnet.fi/?mode=extended.
-Note the `mode=extended` parameter.
-This allows the Lido CSM reward address to be set to the split contract created earlier.
+One of the cluster members opens the Lido CSM widget using this URL https://csm.testnet.fi.
 He connects the cluster Safe to the widget using `WalletConnect`.

 ![image](https://hackmd.io/_uploads/HkNhlaHhA.png)